heptarch/heptarch.github.io/drafts/macro.md

        id="sn-1"
        class="margin-toggle"/>
 	   <span class="sidenote">
-An obvious objection is that I've written things down in terms of pure states whereas the dead and living cat are likely to be mixed states; I'm not sure this is true, and besides, the same argument goes through when you replace everything by density matrices.</span>
+An obvious objection is that I've written things down in terms of pure states, but the same argument goes through when you replace everything by density matrices.</span> Does decoherence violate the second law?